etlbox/etlbox.website/doks_v1.6/content/docs/blocking-transformations/aggregation.md

 In this example, the custom aggregation function is defined using an action that specifies how the sum is updated each time a new record arrives.
 This method allows for complete flexibility in how the aggregation is performed, enabling custom calculations beyond the default methods.

-### Using Condition and Custom Aggregation Method
+### Custom Aggregation Method and Condition

-In addition to defining custom aggregation actions, you can also use a predicate to filter records before they are included in the aggregation process.
-A predicate is a condition that determines whether a particular record should be included in the aggregation.
+In addition to defining custom aggregation actions, you can also use a overall condition to filter records before they are included in the aggregation process.
+A condition is a predicate that determines whether a particular record should be included in the aggregation.
 This adds flexibility in scenarios where you need to apply aggregation only to a subset of your data.

 You can also define a custom aggregation method, allowing you to calculate values in ways that go beyond the default functions like sum, min, or max.
 Both predicates and custom aggregation methods provide powerful ways to customize the aggregation process.

-#### Example: Using a Predicate
+#### Example: Using a Condition

-In this example, we'll aggregate values only if they meet a specified condition using a predicate.
-Here, we'll skip aggregating values where `DetailValue` is equal to 3.
+In this example, we'll aggregate values only if they meet a specified condition by returning `true` or `false`.

 ```C#
 public class MyDetailValue